Hasan Hasanov: Political career

 After working in the organization committee of Komsomol's central office in Moscow for two years, Hasanov moved back to Baku in 1971 and worked as tutor and deputy department director of Azerbaijan Communist Party.
 Later on, he worked as the First Secretary of Sabail district in 1975–1978, as First Secretary of Sumgayit Party Committee in 1978–1979 and as First Secretary of Ganja Party Committee in 1979–1981.
 From 1981 through 1990, Hasanov served as Secretary of Central Committee of Azerbaijan Communist Party and member of bureau and chaired the economic policies committee at the same institution from 1989 until 1990.

 Hasanov was the Prime Minister of Azerbaijan during the most difficult period of the country, in 1990–1992.
 After Azerbaijan became independent, he was put in charge to form the new government of Azerbaijan.
 Understanding the difficulties, Hasanov made a deal with the Popular Front of Azerbaijan inviting them to form a coalition within the newly established government.
 In 1992–1998, he served in diplomatic service of independent Azerbaijan and was the first Azerbaijani to receive the status of Azerbaijan's Ambassador Extraordinary and Plenipotentiary.
 In 1992–1993, Hasanov established and worked in the Permanent Mission of Azerbaijan Republic to UN in New York City.
 From 1993 through 1998, he served as the Minister of Foreign Affairs of Azerbaijan.

 Hasanov has been a member of various parliaments for 23 years straight: in 1977–1995 as deputy of Supreme Soviet of Azerbaijan; in 1979–1984 as deputy of Supreme Soviet of the Soviet Union; in 1995–2000 as member of National Assembly of Azerbaijan (Milli Majlis).
 He was also a member of the International Relations Committee of Milli Majlis and a member of the committee writing the new Azerbaijani Constitution.
 From 2004 until 2010, Hasanov served as Ambassador Extraordinary and Plenipotentiary of the Republic of Azerbaijan to Hungary.
 On 30 March 2010, he was appointed the Ambassador of Azerbaijan to Poland.
 On 8 January 2021, Hasanov was dismissed as the Ambassador of Azerbaijan to Poland, Nargiz Gurbanova was appointed a new ambassador by a presidential decree.

 Private life

 He's married, and has two children, Aygun and Zaur, and grandchildren.
-Hasanov is fluent in Azerbaijani, Russian, Turkish and Georgian.
+Hasanov is fluent in Azerbaijani, English, Russian, Turkish and Georgian.

 Awards

-Hasan Hasanov has been awarded various orders of the USSR.
+Hasan Hasanov was awarded the Order of the Red Banner of Labour in 1981.
+He has also received the Azerbaijani Shohrat Order and For Service to the Fatherland Order.
 In 2020 he received the Commander's Cross of the Order of Merit of the Republic of Poland.
+In 2022, he became an Honorary Citizen of Tbilisi.